“We believe a true Craftivist uses craft as a tool for gentle activism aimed at influencing long-term change.”

-Craftivist Collective was founded in 2009 when after years of marches, signing protests and working on campaigns for large charities, experienced activist Sarah Corbett had begun to doubt the effects of some conventional activism.
-The time felt right for a different, less aggressive approach.
+Craftivist Collective was founded in 2009 when after years of marches, signing protests and working on campaigns for large charities, experienced activist Sarah Corbett had begun to doubt the effects of some conventional activism and sadly didn’t feel that she fitted in to many activist groups.
+The time felt right too add a slower and less aggressive approach to the activism toolkit

 Craftivist Collective was born…

-After struggling to find any Craftivism groups or projects to join, Sarah started creating her own and documenting them via her blog, ‘A lonely Craftivist’.
-This blog soon became the ‘Collective’ as budding Craftivists all over the world discovered Sarah’s work and wanted to join in.
+After struggling to find any Craftivism groups or projects to join, Sarah started creating her own. within a few months budding Craftivists all over the world discovered Sarah’s work and wanted to join in.

 Five years on and now with thousands of members, Craftivist Collective is thriving.
-A book release and contributions to many different of publications; 2 TEDx talks; countless workshops, product sales and many successful partnerships with Non Governmental Organisations, art organisations and universities have all helped carry its message to a global audience.
+A book release and contributions to many different of publications; 2 TEDx talks; over 300s and talks around the world attended by over 11,000 people, product sales and many successful partnerships with charities (including Unicef and Save the Children), art institutions and universities (such as Bauhaus University, Falmouth University and Parsons New School NYC) have all helped carry its message to a global audience.
 Whilst worldwide project exhibitions and high profile collaborations, with the likes of cult jewellers Tatty Devine, The V&A and Secret Cinema, have helped extend its reach beyond the normal bounds of activism.

-Stitch by contemplative stitch Craftivist Collective continues to thread activism through all it does, exposing the world’s injustices and always striving to make people question how they can be part of the solution.
+Stitch by contemplative stitch Craftivist Collective continues to thread activism through all it does, exposing the world’s injustices and always striving to help people be part of the solution.